Shraddha-Jaggi/Flipkart-Web-Scraping-and-data-analysis/README.md

 <li><strong>Handle data extraction</strong>: Extract the relevant data from the HTML structure of Flipkart's pages.
 This can include product names, prices, descriptions, images, customer ratings, and reviews.<br>
 <li><strong>Store the data</strong>: Save the extracted data in a structured format, such as a CSV file, JSON document, or database.
 This allows for further analysis and processing.<br>

 Once the data is collected, you can perform various data analysis techniques to derive insights.
-Here are a few examples:
+For example:

 <li><strong>Price Analysis</strong>: Analyze the pricing trends of different products, identify discounts, or compare prices across different categories.<br>
 <li><strong>Product popularity</strong>: Determine the popularity of products based on factors like customer ratings, reviews, and sales rankings.<br>